bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Truthfully, getting the page to do what I wanted was a pain in the arse and took a long time!
-I have some rudimentary knowledge of CSS but it just also feels so fiddly and I had a lot of trouble getting things just right (even with my super ugly page).
-On top of that, it's hard to Google for the exact problem you have since I didn't find the basic examples helpful to debug the specific issues I was having.
-However, what did come to the rescue was ChatGPT!
-It didn't generate it in one go, but I asked it to write a basic example of what I wanted, which then served as a good example for the final page.
+I have some rudimentary knowledge of CSS but it just also feels so fiddly and I had a lot of trouble getting things just right (even with my super simple ugly page).
+On top of that, it's hard to Google for the exact problem you have since I would only find basic examples that didn't address my specific problem.
+However, ChatGPT came to the rescue!
+It didn't generate it in one go, but I asked it to write a basic example of what I wanted, which then served as a template for me to modify to create the final page.

-A couple of other random points I had.
+A couple of other random experiences.
 It's no wonder that modern pages use some kind of Javascript framework.
 Even with the handful of UI elements I had on the page, I had to start maintaining state so that they would all work together.
 I definitely appreciate modern pages a lot more, but I will say that